-Though Joplin had not had much previous experience singing rock music, the combination of her gravely, bluesy voice with Big Brother's hard rock sound was a success.
-The group quickly became popular in the San Francisco area, and by the time the Monterey International Pop Festival took place in 1967 in Monterey, California, Big Brother and the Holding Company were a featured attraction, getting top billing over veterans, Booker T and the MGs and new comers, The Iron Butterfly.
-Joplin's performances at this festival and at Woodstock in 1969 are considered by many specialists in the music of the late 1960s to have been classic moments in the history of rock.
+Though Joplin had not had much previous experience singing Rock music, the combination of her gravely, bluesy voice with Big Brother's Hard Rock sound was a success.
+The group quickly became popular in the San Francisco area, and by the time the Monterey International Pop Festival took place in 1967 in Monterey, California, Big Brother And The Holding Company were a featured attraction, getting top billing over veterans, Booker T And The MGs and new comers, Iron Butterfly.
+Joplin's performances at this festival and at Woodstock in 1969 are considered by many specialists in the music of the late 1960s to have been classic moments in the history of Rock.

 For a behind the scenes look at Janis Joplin's life, be sure to read Gary James' interviews with

 Big Brother's guitarist Sam Andrew and Janis' sister, Laura Joplin